AlexvZyl/nordic.nvim/README.md

 # 🎙️ Acknowledgements

-- [folke/tokyonight](https://github.com/folke/tokyonight.nvim) served as an excellent example for a Neovim theme.
+- [folke/tokyonight](https://github.com/folke/tokyonight.nvim) served as an excellent example and template to create a Neovim theme.
 - [EdenEast/nightfox.nvim](https://github.com/EdenEast/nightfox.nvim) for bright & dim versions of the Nord palette.
+- [Dotfiles](https://github.com/AlexvZyl/.dotfiles) used in the screenshots.